Sierra Nevada Conservancy Funding Opportunities Newsletter – April-May 2019

 Upcoming Grants that Might be of Interest:

-- The North Face Explore Fund (due April 5) provides funding to introduce under-represented communities to outdoor adventures in potentially new and interesting ways, and for projects that protect ecosystems and the ability to enjoy them by thinking creatively about engaging new and diverse communities in environmental work.
+- The North Face Explore Fund (due April 2) provides funding to introduce under-represented communities to outdoor adventures in new and interesting ways, and for projects that protect ecosystems and the ability to enjoy them by engaging new and diverse communities in environmental work.

 - The Max and Victoria Dreyfus Foundation Grants (due May 10) fund museums, educational programs, and wildlife/environmental protection programs.

-- CAL Trans Active Transportation Grants (Call for Projects expected May 16) provide funding to encourage increased use of active modes of transportation, such as walking and biking.
+- The Caltrans Active Transportation Program (call for projects expected in May) provides grants to encourage increased use of active modes of transportation, such as walking and biking.

 - Clif Bar Family Foundation Small Grants (due June 1) support efforts to protect the Earth’s beauty and bounty, create a robust and healthy food system, increase opportunities for outdoor activity, reduce environmental health hazards, and build stronger communities.